Invitation 20.10.2025: Visible Solutions for Invisible Threats

 13:30 Registration

-14:10 Keynote – Prof. Dr. Ronny Blust of University of Antwerp
+14:10 Keynote – Prof. Dr. Ronny Blust of the University of Antwerp

 14:40 Panel Debate: Impact of CECs on Society, Health and Economy